aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 The maximum validation accuracy (SSIM) that was recorded was 72%.
 Slices 133.png, 166.png and 172.png which are the corrsponding slices out of 256 and reference DRRs, Frontal, Lateral and Top, as DRRs.png inside Reference DRR, are stored in results folder.

+final_network.png and dataset_preprocessing.png depict the version of the Network and the complete Data Preprocessing method used for this project.

 Steps: